sokwiri/Assignment-1-Fruit-Service-Engine/README.md

 # Fruit Service Engine

 ## Introduction
 This is my submission for the Distributed Systems assignment 1 fruit-service-engine.
-I it as a simple distributed application where clients can manage fruit prices on a server.
+It as a simple distributed application where clients can manage fruit prices on a server.
 The main idea is to let users add, update, delete, and calculate fruit prices, and also get receipts for their transactions.

 ## How my project is organized